Rolnanva/devops24/examinations/05/README.md

 # QUESTION C

 What is the disadvantage of having a task that _always_ makes sure a service is restarted, even if there is no configuration change?

+Answer:

+The disadvantage of having a always restarting service is that it can cause uneccesary resource consumption and can have unnecessary downtime/service distruption.

 # BONUS QUESTION

 There are at least two _other_ modules, in addition to the `ansible.builtin.service` module that can restart a `systemd` service with Ansible.
 Which modules are they?

+* ansible.builtin.systemd_service

+* ansible.builtin.command